MaxLeap/Docs/en/Android/Guide/CloudData.md

 Cache Strategy|Introduction
 ---|---
 IGNORE_CACHE | default cache strategy.
 The query won't use cache and the query results won't be stored in cache.
-CACHE_ONLY | The query is only got from cache, not the network.If the cache has no results, then it will bring about a LCException.
+CACHE_ONLY | The query is only got from cache, not the network.If the cache has no results, then it will bring about a MLException.
 NETWORK_ONLY | The query is only got from network, not the cache, but the query results will be writen into cache.
 CACHE\_ELSE_NETWORK | The query is first got from cache, then the network if there's no cache.
-If both of them fail, then it will bring about a LCException.
+If both of them fail, then it will bring about a MLException.
 NETWORK\_ELSE_CACHE | The query is first got from network, then the cache if there's no network.
-If both of them fail, then it will bring about a LCException.
+If both of them fail, then it will bring about a MLException.
 CACHE\_THEN_NETWORK | The query is first got from cache, then the network.
 FindCallback will be invoked twice in this case: first the cache results, then the network query results.
 This strategy can only be used in asynchronous findInBackground().

-You can operate cache with LCQuery if you want to control the cache and you can do following operations towards the cache:
+You can operate cache with MLQuery if you want to control the cache and you can do following operations towards the cache:

 #####Check if there's any cached results:
 ```java